 The Community Odour Monitoring Program (COMP) was launched September 2017 to help understand the link between odour in the communities and ambient air quality.
 Users submit odour observations through the WBEA COMP App.
 The number of odour observations and unique users that were submitted through the COMP app in 2023 are listed in the Table 7.
+A total of 61 odour observations were submitted in 2023.
 Near real-time odour observation information, data from the WBEA's community air monitoring stations for odour-causing compounds and the COMP annual report can all be found at https://comp.wbea.org/.